carlin-dependabot-testing/1i-links-base/README.md

 The application excels at managing multiple environments (Production/Staging/Development) and keeps bookmarks organized through categories and tags, all while requiring no backend infrastructure or database.

-Includes a powerful admin interface (accessible locally) for easy management of links, categories, tags, and settings.
+Includes a powerful admin interface (accessible locally) for easy management of links, categories, tags, and settings. dumb commit to trigger actions

 ![Links Base](./docs/links-base.jpg)